itsAsR7/PassSave/README.md

 # Electron Desktop App

-This is a cross platform desktop application built on electron
+This is a desktop application built on electron

 ### Version
 1.0.0